zzhenglab/ai4chem/book/lecture-01.md

 - Write tiny **functions** to avoid repeating yourself.
 - Make a simple **plot** for a chemistry relationship.
 - Read error messages without panic.
 ::::{grid}
 :gutter: 3

-:::{grid-item-card} What you will do
+:::{grid-item-card} Section 1–9
 ^^^
-- Compute molar masses
-- Convert mass to moles
-- Plot Beer-Lambert style data
+- Recommended reading before class (especially notes and tips)
+- We will review together during lecture (bring your questions!)
 +++
-Keep this page open as a reference.
+Keep this page open for reference.
 :::

-:::{grid-item-card} What you will not do
+:::{grid-item-card} Section 10
 ^^^
-- Heavy theory
-- Long scripts
+- In-class activity
-- Package installation rabbit holes
+- Work with your neighbor to solve
 +++
-We keep it short and friendly.
+Kept short and friendly.
 :::
 ::::